-Federal student loans are financing options provided by the federal government through the Department of Education.
+Federal student loans are financial aid options for students.
+The federal government provides these loans through the US Department of Education.
 Federal student loans, like any loan you may borrow, must be repaid with interest.
-The good news is that student loans from the government offer low fixed interest rates and generous repayment terms.
+The good news is that these loans offer lower interest rates and better repayment options than private student loans.
 Be sure to take full advantage of these programs before using other financing options to pay for your higher education.

 Federal Student Loan Programs

 |Direct Student Loans||Direct Student Loans are made in the name of the student, based on need (only the subsidized portion), does not require a credit check (it’s guaranteed and backed by the government rather than credit/income/assets, etc.) and does not have to be repaid until after the student graduates, leaves school or stops attending on at least a half-time basis.
 Schools that participate in federal student aid programs offer Direct Student Loans “directly” through the federal government.
 These federal student loans were formerly known as Stafford loans.|

 |Federal Direct Subsidized Student Loan||Available only to undergraduate students with financial need, subsidized loans do not accrue interest while the student is enrolled on at least a half-time basis.|

 |Federal Direct Unsubsidized Student Loan||Available to both undergraduate and graduate students regardless of financial need.
 Interest is charged during the in-school period and can eiher be paid proactively or deferred until the student is no longer enrolled on at least a half-time basis.|

 |Federal Perkins Loan||The Perkins Loan has a fixed interest rate of 5% and repayment doesn’t begin until 9 months after a student stops attending at least half time or graduates.
 The school’s financial aid office determines eligibility for Perkins.
 Only the neediest of undergraduates and graduate students will receive Perkins.|